katsaic/rockbox/README.md

 This is an experimental build of Rockbox.

 Most of the work was already done by the original Rockbox team - all credits to them.
-Also, thank you to [Chainfire/libsuperuser](https://github.com/Chainfire/libsuperuser) for providing a library that enables easy execution of root commands.

 I mostly added quick hacks to make this usable on a device without any touch inputs.